tschuy/hiking-by-transit/marin.md

 Marin Transit maintains its own up-to-date list of transit routes to parks, including their own set of featured parks: [check their website for more inspiration](https://marintransit.org/transit-to-parks)!

 <p class="message">
   Traveling from San Francisco or the East Bay?
-Check the <a href="/marin/getting-to-marin">Getting to Marin</a> guide for information on the easiest ways to get into and around the county from outside.
+Check the <a href="/marin/getting-to-marin">Getting to Marin</a> guide for information on the easiest ways to get into and around the county »
 </p>

 ### Selected Hikes